Cinga-Phambili/AMA/README.md

-# AMA
+# A.M.A-African-Martial-Arts
-African Martial Arts
+This is the official AMA repository.